Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

 In the $(\Diamond)$ rule, and in the rest of this section, the notation $\Diamond\Gamma$ stands for the sequence $r^\prime_1.\Diamond A_1,...,r^\prime_n.\Diamond A_n$ when $\Gamma = r^\prime_1.A_1, ...,r^\prime_n.A_n$.

-\begin{defi}[System \hmr] The hypersequent calculus proof system \hmr\ consists of the rules of Figure \ref{rules:GA_modal_free} (i.e., those of the hypersequent calculus \hr) plus the rules of Figure \ref{rules:GA}. \end{defi}
+\begin{defi}[System \hmr] The hypersequent calculus proof system \hmr\ consists of the rules of Figure~\ref{rules:hr} (i.e., those of the hypersequent calculus \hr) plus the rules of Figure~\ref{rules:hmr}. \end{defi}

-The ($1$) rule is quite similar to the ID rule but it reflects the axiom $0 \leq 1$ (see Figure \ref{axioms:of:modal_riesz:spaces}) of modal Riesz spaces, and thus the side condition expresses an inequality, rather than an equality.
-The $\Diamond$ rule, as we will show in the soundness and completeness theorems below (Theorem \ref{thm:soundness} and Theorem \ref{thm:completeness}), is remarkably capturing in one single rule all three axioms regarding the ($\Diamond$) modality (see Figure \ref{axioms:of:modal_riesz:spaces}).
+The ($1$) rule is quite similar to the ID rule but it reflects the axiom $0 \leq 1$ (see Figure~\ref{axioms:of:modal_riesz:spaces}) of modal Riesz spaces, and thus the side condition expresses an inequality, rather than an equality.
+Note that the seemlingly simpler variant of the $1$-rule

+would not allow us to prove the CAN-elimination theorem.
+For instance the hypersequent $\vdash 2.1, 1.\covar{1}$ would not have a CAN-free derivation with this rule.
+The $\Diamond$ rule, as we will show in the soundness and completeness theorems below (Theorem~\ref{thm:soundness} and Theorem~\ref{thm:completeness}), is remarkably capturing in one single rule all three axioms regarding the ($\Diamond$) modality (see Figure~\ref{axioms:of:modal_riesz:spaces}).

 \begin{rem} Note how the $\Diamond$ rule imposes strong constraints on the shape of its (single) premise and conclusion.
 First, both the conclusion and the premise are required to be hypersequents consisting of exactly one sequent.
-Furthermore, in the conclusion, all formulas, except those of the form $1$ and $\covar{1}$ need to be of the form $\Diamond A$ for some formula $A$.
-These constraints determine the main difficulties when trying to adapt the proofs of Section \ref{modal_free_section} for the system \hmr, but they are necessary.
+Furthermore, in the conclusion, all terms, except those of the form $1$ and $\covar{1}$ need to be of the form $\Diamond A$ for some term $A$.
+These constraints determine the main difficulties when trying to adapt the proofs of Section~\ref{modal_free_section} for the system \hmr, but they are necessary.
 Indeed, for example, the following two alternative relaxed rules, while more natural looking, are in fact not sound: \begin{multicols}{2} \end{multicols}